Stuart MacRae (composer): Career

-Education and career
+Education and early work

 Stuart MacRae was born in Inverness, Scotland.
-He studied at Durham University with Philip Cashian and Michael Zev Gordon, and subsequently with Simon Bainbridge and Robert Saxton at the Guildhall School of Music and Drama.
-By his mid-twenties he was writing astonishingly original and powerfully expressive works, and was receiving commissions from organisations such as the BBC and the London Sinfonietta as well as being appointed Composer-in-Association with the BBC Scottish Symphony Orchestra.
-Often inspired by aspects of nature and humans' relationship to it, MacRae's style draws on various strands of European modernism, including the music of Igor Stravinsky, Elliott Carter, Iannis Xenakis, Harrison Birtwistle and Peter Maxwell Davies.
+He studied music at Durham University under Philip Cashian and Michael Zev Gordon, and subsequently pursued postgraduate studies under Simon Bainbridge and Robert Saxton at the Guildhall School of Music and Drama.
+By his mid-twenties, MacRae began receiving commissions from national ensembles including the BBC and the London Sinfonietta, and was appointed Composer-in-Association with the BBC Scottish Symphony Orchestra.
+MacRae's compositional style draws on various strands of European modernism, citing the works of Igor Stravinsky, Elliott Carter, Iannis Xenakis, Harrison Birtwistle, and Peter Maxwell Davies as influences.